 Everyone, I mean everyone, with a business large or small is going to suffer in some way, shape or form, during this situation.
 Whether it is loss of trade, reduction in customers, it will have a material impact on every type of business.
 Stay in touch with business friends and associates and don’t be afraid to talk about the reality of the situation.
 On the other hand be a good ear for those that might need your support and advice.
 At this time we are going to need to support each other more than ever.

-The current situation caused by the coronavirus has left many small businesses, sole traders and self employed individuals with severely reduced work and income and effectively creating a massive cashflow issue.
+The current situation caused by the coronavirus has left many small businesses, with severely reduced work and income.
+Directly impacting and creating cashflow issues.
 So if your cash flow is severely impacted then naturally you will need to cut expenses where you can.
-Marketing is normally the first to go, but you will still need to market your business, your products and services to make sure you are around on the other side when this situation gets better!
+The marketing budget is normally the first to go.
+However, you will still need to market your business, your products and services.
+This will ensure you are around on the other side when this situation gets better!
 It will get better!

 Even if you don’t think you want or need one…..wrong!
 You DO!

-Search engines are still the number 1 source of digital traffic and with voice search (Alexa, Google, Siri etc.) growing quickly both will return searches that come from indexed web pages and without one, you won’t get found!
+Search engines are still the number 1 source of digital traffic.
+Additionally, voice search (Alexa, Google, Siri etc.) is also growing quickly.
+Both will return searches that come from indexed web pages and without one, you simply won’t get found!

 There are a number of free website options out there and for anyone starting out in business that maybe can’t stretch their cash to pay a developer to help then one of these “off the shelf” options will do to get things started.
 Companies like Wix, Godaddy, Squarespace.